fnaumenko/bioStat/README.md

 Yes, the utilities can be invoked separately.
 They all are packed in one archive bioStat.

 *Notes for all utilities:*<br>
-Enumerable option values are case-insensitive.<br>
+String/letter option values ​​are case-insensitive.
+For example, `--chr X` is the same as `--chr x`.<br>
-Single letter options with missing values can be merged.<br>
+Single letter options with missing values can be merged.
+For example, `-t -O` is equivalent to `-tO`.<br>
 Compressed input files in gzip format are acceptable.

 ## Installation